-This policy on the sharing of nude/semi-nude images is also shared with pupils so they are aware of the processes the school will follow in the event of an incident.
+This policy on sexting is also shared with pupils so they are aware of the processes the school will follow in the event of an incident.

 8. Notifying parents

 Where appropriate, we will discuss any concerns about a young person with the young person's parents.
 The DSL will normally do this in the event of a suspicion or disclosure.